Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_1_plan.md

 * Model, syntax, and markup semantics
 * Successful modeling reduces iterations of the document analysis → schema development → markup pipeline.
 * Community-driven (prescriptive) vs research-driven (descriptive) analysis; “how do I do this in X?” vs “how should I model this?”
+* Think about and formulate research questions about your edition

 ### Legend